 The soft sandy chestnut brown and the gorgeous waves on long strands work wonders with a half updo.
 Such dark hair with highlights may make your features pop and create a stunning contrast.

 Try a sandy copper brown balayage combined with a color melt and sun-kissed dimension with soft waves.

 A sandy auburn brown balayage allows women to wear it without worrying about regrowth lines, and the sandy brown tone has a rich autumnal warmth.
 The gorgeous hair coloring job in this image was created by senior stylist Cas Roycroft of Hamilton, NZ.

-When asked about creating sandy brown hairstyles, she explained, “usually, I bring the color higher around the face and drop it down towards the back.
-I also place the color more heavily on the ends around the section above the crown and around the front while scattering the color through the underneath section under the crown.
+When asked about creating sandy brown hairstyles, she explained, “Usually, I bring the color higher around the face and drop it down towards the back.
+I also place the color more heavily on the ends around the section above the crown and the front while scattering the color through the underneath section under the crown.
 This creates a color contouring (or a shadow) behind the ears and around the neck while brightening up around the face and shoulders.”

 #25: Light Sandy Brown Hair